 (Minnesota Statutes, Chapter 518.58, Subdivision 1).

-In addition, the court believes that each spouse made a substantial contribution to the acquisition of income and property during the marriage, and marital misconduct is not to influence the distribution of marital property.
+In addition, the court must presume that each spouse made a substantial contribution to the acquisition of income and property during the marriage, and marital misconduct is not to influence the distribution of marital property.
 (Minnesota Statutes, Chapter 518.58, Subdivision 1).

-Lastly, it can be reassuring to know that if there is a substantial difference in the value of a marital asset between the date of valuation and the final distribution, the court may adjust the valuation of an asset to promote a fair and equitable distribution.
+Lastly, if there is a substantial difference in the value of a marital asset between the date of valuation and the final distribution, the court may adjust the value to promote a fair and equitable distribution.
 (Minnesota Statutes, Chapter 518.58, Subdivision 1).

 False.
 If either spouse is still in an unfair position after the division of marital property, in order to prevent undue hardship, the court may award up to one-half of the property excluded as non-marital property (with the exception of property excluded by a valid prenuptial contract) to a spouse.
 (Minnesota Statutes, Chapter 518.58, Subdivision 2).

-The court will use all relevant factors, including, but not limited to the same factors used to decide marital property division in non-marital property division.
+The court will use all relevant factors to decide non-marital property division as well.
 In addition, the court may award household goods and furniture not acquired during the marriage to either spouse.
 (Minnesota Statutes, Chapter 518.58, Subdivision 1).

-MYTH # 5: A spouse can avoid sharing marital property by quickly using or hiding the marital asset(s) for him/herself.
+MYTH # 5: A spouse can avoid sharing marital property by quickly using or hiding the marital asset(s) for him or herself

 False.
 Neither party can dispose of any marital asset(s) during the divorce except for: